amlozano1/polaris-user-guide/README.md

 You will need to install the build-essential metapackage and git first to create the package.

-`sudo apt-get -y install build-essential git`
+`sudo apt-get -y install build-essential git debhelper python3-dev`

 Now create a directory to create the package in:
 `mkdir ~/mlat-pkg`